akbari59/Medical-Persona-Classification-in-Social-Media/README.md

 # Medical-Persona-Classification-in-Social-Media

-# Two Approaches:
-Semisupervised: We collected the handles of different people belonging to different persona, on basis of of the popularity of the person.
-We then crawled tweets made by these handles, using TwitterSearch API.

-Supervised:
-While crawling some filters were applied to retrieve tweets of medical domain only by the selected handle users.
-For example :  Top400 drugs used in medicines were treated as a filter parameter.
-Then resulted tweets were then manually annotated as:
-Positive / Negative / Neutral Sentiment
-Possible personna like Patient, Caretaker, Consultant, etc.

 ## Problem Statement

 Identifying medical persona from a social media posts like twitter and blogs is important for drug marketing and drug safety.
 In this project we will explore different approaches  to classify medical persona associated with the social media post.
 It can be considered a multi labeled supervised text classification problem.